Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Numerical experiments

 (i) \textit{PFC: Optimizing the passenger flow control strategy without allowing for trip shifting under the optimized train timetable through BDDT.}

 (ii) \textit{SPE: Simulating the evolution of passengers under the same optimized train timetable.}

-The optimized train timetables are visualized in Figure~\ref{fig:timetable}.
-Upon inputting the timetable with weighting coefficients into the PFC and SPE models, both models are proved to be infeasible.
+Upon inputting the optimized timetable obtained through the BDTT approach into the PFC and SPE models, both models are proven to be infeasible.
 This result illustrates that, in the absence of trip shifting, the existing number of trains are incapable of satisfying all passenger demand while ensuring service fairness constraints.
 The results are in line with those of the previous experiment: encouraging passengers to shift their departure times would save the number of operated trains.
-Moreover, two additional trains are introduced, resulting in the timetable shown in Figure~\ref{fig:timetable}(b).
+Moreover, two additional trains are introduced and the timetable is reoptimized.
 When applied to the PFC and SPE approaches, the results show that PFC is feasible while SPE remains infeasible.
 The reason is that the PFC method can control the number of boarding passengers at upstream stations, thus preserving capacity for those boarding at later stations.
-In essential, this finding highlights the necessity of implementing the passenger flow control strategy to optimize the allocation of capacity resources, thereby efficiently serving all passengers from a system-optimal perspective.
+Essentially, this finding highlights the necessity of implementing the passenger flow control strategy to optimize the allocation of capacity resources, thereby efficiently serving all passengers from a system-optimal perspective.

 Further, to quantify the effectiveness of the proposed BDDT approach, we construct the other set of experiments.
 We relax the capacity constraints~\eqref{eq:InvehicleLimitConstraint} in the PFC model, which is denoted as \textit{relaxed PFC}.
 In Table~\ref{tab:BDDT}, we present the results under the BDDT and relaxed PFC approaches, stating the waiting time of passengers, the additional government subsidies, and the number of overloading situations, the maximum number of in-vehicle passengers, and the relative differences of these indicators.
-The relative differences (denoted as $Dev$) is calculated using the formula $\big[(\text{BDDT} - \text{PFC})/ \text{PFC} \big] \times 100 ~ (\%).$ The results show that encouraging passenger to shift their departure time leads to a reduction of 16.53\% in the waiting time, complete mitigation of overloads by 100\%, and 45.55\% decrease in the maximum number of in-vehicle passengers.
+The relative differences (denoted as $Dev$) is calculated using the formula $\big[(\text{BDDT} - \text{PFC})/ \text{PFC} \big] \times 100 ~ (\%).$ The results show that encouraging passengers to shift their departure time leads to a reduction of 16.53\% in the waiting time, and 45.55\% decrease in the maximum number of in-vehicle passengers.
 These findings emphasize the importance of implementing both the trip-shifting policy and the passenger flow control strategy at the same time, as opposed to only implementing the latter.